steph-inners/steph-inners.github.io/index.md

 My favorite part of this project was a "transaction log" which tracked certain events that the clients considered significant, and highlighted those events within the dashboard.
 This made it much easier for the clients to intervene when a student needed guidance regarding their enrollments.

+### Operational error/success logging

+A team that I came onto had been drowning in break/fix tickets for custom internal builds.
+Many of the tickets seemed recurring or at least similar, but there was no sense of the root cause and little capacity to look for one.
+I whipped up a quick and dirty success/error logging process in SQL and C#, including functions that could be called from custom code in both languages to log significant events/transactions in a central report in Power BI.
+It wasn’t beautiful (and I wish I could go back for enhancements), but the log enabled us to find some root cause issues, detect budding problems *before* they became tickets, and greatly reduce our incoming ticket volume.

+I loved this mini-project because though it was very technically basic, it had an immediate and powerful return, and it made life less stressful for everyone tasked with operations firefighting.

 ### Laserfiche search enhancements

 ...
 Note to self: user surveys were neat